 This is the first edition of the project documentation, compiled in a form of a short book.
 It's still work in progress, which means a lot of errors and unfinished pages.
-If you see an error you think is easily fixable or you think you've just spotted one you can let us know by creating an issue on github.
+If you've spotted some silly error, or want to add a paragraph somewhere, please create an issue on github.

-It contains information about the exact processes that come together to make up the general architecture, which we call the Outcome architecture.
+It contains information about the exact processes that come together to make up the general architecture, which we call outcome architecture.

 It also covers things that are not directly related to the specification of the architecture, but still are relevant to the process of working with it.